oVirt/ovirt-site/source/feature/diskpermissions.html.md

 ### Open issues

-*   DB Upgrade should add ownership for the Disks by the VM users.
 *   Direct LUN - Add/Remove Direct LUN disk has its own commands or share the same Disk Add/Remove ?
 If share, need to distinguish the required permission by the Disk in the *CommandBase.getPermissionCheckSubjects*

 ### Documentation / External references